 From an internal point of view, it’s important to manage your company’s and your partner’s expectations.
 We’ve mentioned we’re looking at sustainable and successful partnerships and this approach takes time.
 Even after launch, there will be a lot of optimisation, to make sure both partners are getting the most out of the relationship.
 Activation is certainly not the last step on the road to success.

 Despite this subject being discussed more and more frequently in the industry and with many brands now showing a real interest in finding partners outside of traditional affiliates, this activity should be seen as an extension of your affiliate marketing programme.
 These actions are not meant to replace your current affiliate efforts and it’s worth noting that maintaining a diverse portfolio of partners and partner types will always be key to running a healthy programme.
+If you want to find out the latest trends in affiliate partnerships, catch up on our on-demand webinar ‘what to know about diversifying your affiliate partnerships’ here.

 These tips should help guide you when looking for new and different opportunities.
 Running these partnerships through the performance channel should allow you to build successful and long-term partnerships, with the required level of transparency needed to validate the partnership, something that has often been lacking in the past.